Lesterpaintstheworld/terminal-velocity/demande.md

 3. **Personal Reflection**: During a moment of introspection, Isabella grapples with her motivations, weighing the potential benefits of her policies against the risks they pose to vulnerable communities.

 ### Updated Character Motivations
 Isabella's journey reflects her growth as she navigates the complexities of her role, striving to ensure that her economic policies promote equity and stability in a rapidly changing landscape.
+She is particularly motivated by her fears regarding AI exploitation and the potential destabilization of society, which drive her advocacy for responsible technological development.

 ### Cipher's Economic Principles
 1. **Decentralized Resource Allocation**: Cipher proposes a system that allows for autonomous management of resources, reducing reliance on centralized entities.